GurpritK/InkAndRead/README.md

 Admins can upload new books, approve reviews and create content for each book page, including details about the book (and author).
 Admins can also create content for the About page of the website.

+Members of the websites can also create a wishlist for books they'd like to read.
+In the member profile page, logged in users can view and manage their ratings and reviews, as well as view their wishlist.

 ## Design & Planning:
 [Back To The Top](#table-of-contents)